 Upwork is a freelance marketplace where you can quickly find writers for hire – from novices to veterans.
 Upwork is great if you’re looking to develop a personal relationship with the writer and if you’re looking for a small quantity of content.

 There are many writers on Upwork with healthcare credentials.
 You’ll have no trouble finding one for hire within your budget range and within a short period of time.
 Upwork makes setting up payments, contracts, and communicating with writers effortless.

 ClearVoice is a content marketing platform where you can build fully managed freelance content teams.
 You can build a team to write various content types, including case studies, articles, ebooks, press releases, and much more.

 ClearVoice have writers that can cover all main healthcare subjects, from aging and genetics, to sexual health.
 Their writers are vetted and have CVs and portfolios that you can check out on their site before getting started with their platform.

 Verblio is most well known for blog content, but they also write press releases and ebooks.
 Their writers can write about diabetes, surgery, physical therapy, and most other healthcare topics.
 They offer a monthly subscription for content, which you can order directly on their platform.

-Scripted is a freelance writing marketplace, similar to Upwork, but specifically for writers.
+Scripted is a freelance writing site, similar to Upwork, but specifically for writers.
 They have a large pool of writers on their platform, many of which have experience writing about healthcare and medical topics.

 You can work directly with writers on Scripted and figure out the terms on a case-by-case basis, but you are required to pay a fixed subscription fee per month to gain access to Scripted’s platform and talent, unlike Upwork.